WeBankPartners/wecube-docs/README.md

 # wecube-docs

-documents of wecube
+Documentation Site of WeCube

-In order to build the document site, you need to have python3 and pip installed, then do the following in the project directory:
+In order to build the documentation site, you need to have python3 and pip installed, then do the following in the project directory:

 ``` bash
 # install mkdocs, themes, extensions, etc.